huggingface/blog/vlms-explained.md

 ## Fine-tuning vision language models with TRL

-We are excited to announce that TRL’s SFTTrainer now includes experimental support for Vision Language Models, we provide a an example here over how to perform SFT on a Llava 1.5 VLM using the llava-instruct dataset which contains 260k image-conversation pairs.
+We are excited to announce that TRL’s `SFTTrainer` now includes experimental support for Vision Language Models.
+We provide an example here of how to perform SFT on a [Llava 1.5 VLM](https://huggingface.co/llava-hf/llava-1.5-7b-hf) using the [llava-instruct](https://huggingface.co/datasets/HuggingFaceH4/llava-instruct-mix-vsft) dataset which contains 260k image-conversation pairs.
-The dataset contains user-assistant interactions formatted as sequence of messages, for example, each conversation is paired with an image that the user asks questions about.
+The dataset contains user-assistant interactions formatted as a sequence of messages.
+For example, each conversation is paired with an image that the user asks questions about.

-To use the experimental VLM training support, you will need to install the latest version of TRL, with `pip install -U trl`.
+To use the experimental VLM training support, you must install the latest version of TRL, with `pip install -U trl`.
 The full example script can be found [here](https://github.com/huggingface/trl/blob/main/examples/scripts/vsft_llava.py).

 ```python